 Before you start, you need to realise that to learn to trade profitably takes time, money, and a lot of patience.
 Don’t start with money that you can’t afford to lose.

 Obviously, it’s impossible to live from an initial investment of 200 euros.
 But you can get an idea of how profitable you are, or aren’t, and it gives you the time and opportunity to learn

 To choose a broker, you will need to look at the adequacy of the platform they offer you as a trader.
 It must be user-friendly because you will spend a fair amount of time on it to monitor your positions.
 Another aspect is to consider the customer service of the broker.
 Are they easily reachable?
 Is it friendly and available?

-It is also important to consider the financial regulatory authority that has given a platform the licence to trade.
-A broker who is regulated by a widely recognised authority is more trusted.
+It is also important to consider the financial regulatory authority that has given a platform the license to trade.
+A broker who is regulated by a widely recognized authority is more trusted.

 Do you need to start on a real or demo account?

 You will not be able to learn how to earn money with the use of a demo account.
 The psychological aspect won’t match the reality of the actual thing.
 You will be exposed to situations that will not be easy to manage psychologically.
 Just as you don’t learn to surf on sand, you don’t learn to make money on Forex with a dummy account.

 However, a dummy account can be very useful to acquaint yourself with a platform or test new strategies.